Global Hematology Oncology Pediatric Excellence (HOPE)

-Global HOPE was founded by Texas Children’s Cancer and Hematology Centers, the largest pediatric cancer and hematology center in the United States.
+Global HOPE was founded by Texas Children’s Cancer and Hematology Center, the largest pediatric cancer and hematology center in the United States.

-Deliver state of the care to thousands of children with cancer and blood disorders
+Deliver state-of-the-art care to thousands of children with cancer and blood disorders

 Train local pathologists, nurses, pharmacists, and other healthcare providers to be experts in pediatric hematology-oncology

 Conduct public health campaigns and other community outreach activities to increase awareness

 Establish centers of excellence focused on patient care, education, research, and healthcare management in pediatric hematology-oncology

 Develop a collaborative network of centers of excellence, called the Children’s Hematology and Oncology Group of Africa (CHOGA), to implement best practices throughout sub-Saharan Africa.

 In partnership with the Baylor International Pediatric AIDS Initiative (BIPAI) and Bristol Myers Squibb Foundation, Texas Children's Cancer and Hematology Center is creating a comprehensive program to improve pediatric hematology/oncology care in sub-Saharan Africa.